 The first chapter looks at the motifs and character traits that define the American female detective figure.
 I also consider her place within the crime film genre and in popular cinematic culture as a figure of fascination rather than female empowerment.
 The second chapter examines the French female criminal in French crime films as a significant commentary on modern society in contrast to the American female detective.
 This figure also underscores a narratological and aesthetic difference between films produced in France and Pathé films produced in the US and the French film companies' struggle to maintain a presence in both the American and French markets during the First World War.
 In the third chapter, I chart the marketing of the American female detective as an adventure heroine whose athletic qualities represented a more child-like and instinctual reaction to the dangers associated with modernity.
 The final chapter discusses the revision of the French female criminal as either a woman whose actions are influenced by her emotions or who is erased entirely from the promotional materials.

 Delahousse, Sarah M., "Female Detectives, Female Criminals: An Examination Of Crime, Modernity And The New Woman In Early French And American Crime Films In The Us During The 1910s" (2010).
 Wayne State University Dissertations.
-Paper 139.
+139.